twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **preview.txt** – Contains the texts for the Preview toolbar.
 The dropdown list will appear empty if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Contains naming fields for multiple languages.
 * **TableOffsetOrderCFF.txt**, **TableOffsetOrder.dat** (old versions) and **TableOffsetOrder.txt** – Contains the supported tables in any font.
 All tables are moved to **Font Information: Unsupported Tables** (version 7.0 & above) or **Tables: Unsupported** (version 3.0 until 6.5) if these files are removed, making the font either invalid, fail to install or not work.
 * **tags.txt** (version 7.0 & above) – Controls the names of the five tags that can be assigned to each glyph.
-Default tags are named Important, Incomplete, Completed, Review and Workspace.
+Defaults are named Important, Incomplete, Completed, Review and Workspace.

 In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** when pressed the program will either copy most files in the above list to the user data folder or open it.